zhenchengfang/metaProbiotics/README.md

 ### 3 Using MATLAB interface (Linux system is required)

 Users who have installed the MATLAB software and are familiar with MATLAB, we recommand you to run metaProbiotics througth the MATLAB script.
-Whether on linux or on other ooperating systems, such as windows, user could start a MATLAB GUI and directly select the file or folder needed to be predicted.
+User could start a MATLAB GUI and directly select the file or folder needed to be predicted.

 ![Matlab](https://github.com/zhenchengfang/metaProbiotics/assets/48039512/ee76b5b6-3552-43ce-97f9-64a6cc45a04e)